Josh Phillips (murderer): Trial

 Phillips was tried as an adult.
 The trial was moved from Duval County, Florida, to Polk County over concerns about the publicity in Jacksonville.
 Phillips's lawyer, Richard D. Nichols, did not call a single witness for the defense, a move the prosecutors later said was a surprising and risky strategy.
 Nichols intended to base much of the defense on a closing argument to the jury, where he stated Clifton's death was "an act that began as an accident and deteriorated through panic that bordered on madness".
-According to Phillips, Nichols never attempted to question him over the events of the murder, and only played chess with him when visiting him in prison prior to the trial.
+According to Phillips, Nichols never attempted to question him over the events of the murder, and only played chess with him when visiting him in jail prior to the trial.
 Melissa Phillips disagreed with Nichols's strategy, though Steve insisted on letting the lawyer do as he pleased.
-Nichols discouraged Phillips's parents from allowing him to testify.
+Nichols discouraged Phillips' parents from allowing him to testify.
 Accordingly, Phillips never spoke during his trial.

 The trial started on July 6, 1999, and lasted only two days, an unusually short time due to the defense calling no witnesses.
 Jurors took just over two hours to convict Phillips of first-degree murder.
-He was later sentenced to life imprisonment without the possibility of parole; he was not eligible for the death penalty as he was under 16.
+He was later sentenced to life imprisonment without the possibility of parole; he was not eligible for the death penalty, as he was under 16.

-During the trial the defense attempted to introduce scans from a neurologist showing bilateral lesions on the frontal lobe of Phillips's brain, which are associated with panic and impaired judgement, while the prosecution wanted to discuss evidence Phillips had looked at pornography on his computer.
+During the trial the defense attempted to introduce scans from a neurologist showing bilateral lesions on the frontal lobe of Phillips' brain, which are associated with panic and impaired judgement, while the prosecution wanted to discuss evidence Phillips had looked at pornography on his computer.
 The judge, however, ruled both pieces of evidence inadmissible.

 Life in prison

 Phillips completed his General Educational Development in prison, although he was initially told he was too young to do it, and later took college classes by correspondence.
 Phillips works as a paralegal in prison, assisting other inmates with their appeals, and also works as a tutor for inmates.
 He also plays guitar in a band, and participates in Christian religious services, zazen and yoga.
 During his 2017 appeal, the prosecution acknowledged that Phillips had been a model prisoner.

 As of 2008, Phillips declined to write a letter of apology to Clifton's family, saying they deserved an apology from him in person, as they would not be able to see his sincerity in a letter.
 Clifton's mother subsequently stated she had no interest in talking to Phillips.
-As of 2021, Phillips is imprisoned in the Taylor Annex.
+As of 2024, Phillips is imprisoned in the Cross City Correctional Institution.

 On June 27, 2000, Steve Phillips was killed in a car accident.